My Photo

 From that dear lovely Isle of Innisfree.

-Sean_and_mary_kate_kiss Maureen O’Hara sang a modified version of the song in the film.
-(It’s not on the CD.)
-The lyrics are credited to John Ford, Charles Fitzsimmons (O’Hara’s brother) and O’Hara herself:
+Gradh mochroidhe.
+In the film, Maureen O’Hara sings a modified version of “The Isle of Innisfree.”
+The lyrics are credited to John Ford, Charles FitzSimons (O’Hara’s brother) and O’Hara herself:

-Oh, Innisfree, my island, I’m returning
+Oh, Inisfree, my island, I’m returning

 From wasted years across the wintry sea.